skylon07/SolverPro/README.md

 # Solver Pro

-A simple calculator/CAS application to help you with organizing and solving your algebraic equations.
-Easy (hopefully) to install and use out-of-the-box.
-You don't need to be a math pro to do it with Solver Pro!
+A simple calculator/CAS application to help you with organizing and solving your algebraic equations, with a feel inspired by `ipython`.
+Easy to install and use out-of-the-box.
+You don't need to be a computer pro to do it with Solver Pro!

 ## Installation